 Tim has had a long relationship as harpsichordist with the internationally renowned string ensemble, the Sejong Soloists.
 He has performed with this group at Carnegie Hall, Lincoln Center, the Aspen Music Festival, and on two European tours with the famed violinist, Gil Shaham.
 These tours have included highly lauded performances in London, Toulouse, Munich, Frankfurt, Madrid, Prague, and in the Luxembourg city of Echternach.

 Off-Broadway, he was music director, conductor, and featured pianist for The New Group’s production of The Music Teacher, an opera within a play by Wallace Shawn and Allen Shawn.
 Bridge Records released a recording of this unique show with Parker Posey and Wallace Shawn in the leading roles.

 Timothy is the pianist on a 2017 Naxos recording of two Dominick Argento song cycles, The Andrée Expedition and From the Diary of Virginia Woolf, with renowned baritone, Brian Mulligan.

-Tim has been on faculty at The Juilliard School and the Yale School of Music.
-He is now a tenured associate professor at SUNY-Stony Brook, an artist faculty member of the Aspen Music Festival and School, and the music director and co-founder of Voices of Hope, an annual charity concert benefiting the Global Family Fund of the Mennonite Central Committee.
+Tim is also the music director and co-founder of Voices of Hope, an annual charity concert benefiting the Global Family Fund of the Mennonite Central Committee.

 He is Muscogee Creek and Choctaw, and lives in Brooklyn, NY with his husband, Christopher Herbert, and his sweet basset hound mix, Pumpkin.